arangodb/docs/3.9/graphs-general-graphs-management.md

 Modify a Graph definition at runtime
 ------------------------------------

-After you have created an graph its definition is not immutable.
+After you have created a graph its definition is not immutable.
 You can still add, delete or modify edge definitions and vertex collections.

 ### Extend the Edge Definitions